Many site owners, especially those who used CMS like WordPress, mostly had no idea when should they upgrade your hosting plan from shared hosting.

 Try to follow all of the provided best practices from your web hosting providers.

-This is actually still relating to the first step: to find out the root cause why your WordPress site slowed down?
+This is actually still relating to the first step: to find out the root cause of why your WordPress site slowed down?

 This is the third factor to consider.